VVWorks/CodeEvaluator/README.md

 # How to use: -------------------------------------------------
    First copy your inputs in the *TESTS/INPUT* folder and outputs in the *TESTS/OUTPUT* folder.
 Then use the command *update* to link the tests with the program.
 You can view certain tests, deactivate them and so on.
 To see the commands for doing this type *help*.
 Next, you should link your executable as well using the command add(path, name).
-Remember that here *name* is the string used by your code to handle inputs/outputs.
-For example if your code reads an input file called *test.in* and returns another called *test.out*, the name will be *test*.
+Remember to use the command *fil[n]* to set the filename of how your program handles input/output files.
+For example if your code reads an input file called *test.in* and returns another called *test.out*, you should write *fil[test]*.
 You can link how many executables you want just make sure to name them differently.
 To test a program use the command *evy* or *evn* (more about them in the help menu).
 You also have control under a set of parameters like execution time limit, number of tests, number of programs.

 # Commands: -------------------------------------------------
    #   *help*                      - opens the help menu